Regular Languages in the Sliding Window Model: Abstract

 \section{Abstract}

-We study the space complexity of the following problem: For a fixed regular language $L$, test membership of a sliding window of length $n$ to $L$ over a given stream of symbols.
-For deterministic streaming algorithms we prove a trichotomy theorem, namely that the (optimal) space complexity is either constant, logarithmic or linear, measured in the window length $n$.
+We study the space complexity of the following problem: For a fixed regular language $L$, we receive a stream of symbols and want to test membership of a sliding window of size $n$ in $L$.
+For deterministic streaming algorithms we prove a trichotomy theorem, namely that the (optimal) space complexity is either constant, logarithmic or linear, measured in the window size $n$.
 Additionally, we provide natural language-theoretic characterizations of the space classes.
 We then extend the results to randomized streaming algorithms and we show that in this setting, the space complexity of any regular language is either constant, doubly logarithmic, logarithmic or linear.
-Finally, we introduce sliding window testers, which can distinguish whether a window belongs to the language $L$ or has Hamming distance $> \epsilon n$ to $L$.
+Finally, we introduce sliding window testers, which can distinguish whether a sliding window of size $n$ belongs to the language $L$ or has Hamming distance $> \epsilon n$ to $L$.
 We prove that every regular language has a deterministic (resp., randomized) sliding window tester that requires only logarithmic (resp., constant) space.